malaikagalvan/IDS2024S/hw/5/README.md

   + Sequential color scale: colors that can represent data values.
   + Diverging color scale: used to visualize the deviation of data values in one or two directions relative to a neutral midpoint.
   + Accent color scales: used as a tool to highlight specific elements in data
-12. The graph has two different units so the grid sizes should be different
+12. The graph starts before zero
 13. The one with purple to green
-14. -
+14. I put the graph in a seperate folder.
+Honolulu has the has the hottest average temperature.---
 15. -
-16. -
+16. Visualization: It looks like the population is zero.
+Visualization Transformation: the population apppears to be at 5.
-17. Classical, Bayesian, Frequentist, Propensity
+17.
-18. -
+18. Classical, Bayesian, Frequentist, Propensity
 19. one
-20.
+20. Image in other folder